raboof/microchat/README.md

 ### Event interface

-The application will connect to kafka event-queue on 169.254.101.81:9092 on topic "my_topic"
+The application will connect to kafka event-queue on 169.254.101.81:9092 on topic "user"

     UserLoggedIn: received from authentication-subsystem via kafka